 - Railroad workers

-North Carolina asbestos lawyers have databases of information showing where asbestos-based products were used in North Carolina.
+North Carolina mesothelioma lawyers have databases of information showing where asbestos-based products were used in the state.

 Asbestos exposure sites in North Carolina include:

 - Bendix Brakes, Graham Yates, and Ford Brakes — Charlotte, NC